Rating: ![]()

 The demonstrations are clear, straightforward, and detailed enough (naming the exact software tools and techniques used) that it's practically a how-to manual for someone seriously interested in producing their own independent anime using similar techniques (not the only method available, certainly, but an effective one).
 And to its credit, I have to admit that even though I'm not interested in making my own anime, and I don't generally enjoy behind-the-scenes videos, I still found it rather interesting.

-As for Understanding Chaos (the story), it consists of a couple of very brief but spiffy looking action sequences, and a longer, deep-sounding conversation between a stoic hero-type and a talkative villain, plus a little twist.
-The dialogue is a bit pretentious for my taste, but the basic set up and style is solid and has a good dark-future feel.
+As for Understanding Chaos (the story), it consists of a couple of very brief but spiffy-looking action sequences, and a longer, deep-sounding conversation between a stoic hero-type and a talkative villain, plus a little twist.
+The dialogue is a bit pretentious for my taste, but the basic setup and style is solid and has a good dark-future feel.
 There are three things in particular about this short that stand out, though.

 One is simply that it's a decent little piece of anime.
-The style feels about right for something in the general vein of Jin Roh and other dark, realistically styled movies of that sort, the visuals are polished and anime-style (without seeming to work too hard at being "real anime"), and on the whole it feels like it could be a part of a decent movie.
-When you take into account that this is the handiwork of a single person, that's an impressive achievement, to say the least, and I'd say this is overall the most solid of the indie productions I've seen to date.
+The style feels about right for something in the general vein of Jin Roh and other dark, realistically-styled movies of that sort, the visuals are polished and anime-style (without seeming to work too hard at being "real anime"), and on the whole it feels like it could be a part of a decent movie.
+When you take into account that this is the handiwork of a single person, that's an impressive achievement, to say the least.
+I'd say this is overall the most solid of the indie productions I've seen to date.

-The second thing that stands out are the entirely computer generated visuals.
+The second thing that stands out are the entirely computer-generated visuals.
 This wouldn't be particularly noteworthy, except that it doesn't look computer generated at all.
 Due to a combination of good design, nicely hand-touched-up backgrounds, and a very good cel shader, the 3D characters end up looking essentially indistinguishable from hand-drawn cels.

 When you put it together, this short film and long how-to video make an interesting and currently unique package.
 If you're only interested in seeing some anime, buy Studio ArtFX's full-length OAV episode, Shadowskin, instead--the style is essentially the same, it's longer, and it's more filled out.
 But if you're at all interested in making your own anime production or what goes into producing something like this, or you're just intrigued by the idea of a quality one-man-show and how it comes together, then Understanding Chaos is a worthwhile purchase.